Cricket-New Zealand v England highlights

-WELLINGTON Feb 20 Latest from the World Cup Pool A match between New Zealand and England at Wellington Regional Stadium on Friday.
+WELLINGTON Feb 20 Highlights from England's innings in Friday's World Cup Pool A match against New Zealand at Wellington Regional Stadium.

 - -